How to Write a Eulogy

 A eulogy is a speech given in honor and remembrance of an individual who passed away.
-Eulogies are a common part of funeral or memorial services, and they are generally delivered by someone who knew the deceased person well.
+Eulogies are a common part of funeral or memorial services, and they are generally delivered by those who knew the deceased person well.
 You don’t need to be a professional writer to create a meaningful eulogy.
 What matters most is simply that you offer a heartfelt tribute.

 Typically, a eulogy emphasizes the defining characteristics of the deceased person, highlighting what made them special and what loved ones will remember the most about them.
 Some people choose to focus the eulogy mostly on their own perspective and personal relationship with the individual, but others prefer to incorporate stories and input from several different friends and family members.